cdv-poznan/javascript-project-2021/README.md

 You can create your plant collection and view the recently searched plants on your account.

-It uses the APi from [plant.id](https://github.com/Plant-id/Plant-id-API.) which offers a plant identification service based on machine learning.
+It uses the API from [plant.id](https://github.com/Plant-id/Plant-id-API.) which offers a plant identification API based on machine learning.

-Fully responsive application created with the use of technologies such as:

 ## Built with